 - Co-mediate 5 cases under direct supervision*

-- Participate in a video evaluation on Weeks 11 & 12
+- Participate in an evaluation on Weeks 11 & 12

 *Mediations conducted in class do not count toward the observation and co-mediation requirements.